Mexican Mafia: 2000s

+Mike "Acha" Ison, a Mexican Mafia leader described by San Francisco Chronicle writer Julian Guthrie as "a small man with a giant reputation who had survived 30 years in California's toughest prisons", was beaten to death by three or four people armed with pool cues after he was involved in a bar fight at Grady's Bar in the Mission District of San Francisco, on March 25, 2001.

+On 18 December 2003, a 34-year-old man Daniel Larson who was the owner of D&D Auto Recycling in Fort Collins disappeared in either Larimer County or Weld County, Colorado.
+The day prior Larson told his ex-wife that he had to meet with members of the Mexican Mafia over an unpaid debt.
+On 28 December Larson’s gray 1990 Pontiac 6000 was discovered at a Park & Ride, evidence of foul play was discovered in the car, most notably blood in the trunk of the car.
+On 13 January 2004 hunters discovered Larson’s body in a field north of Kersey near Weld County Roads 388 and 59.

 In 2006, a 36-count federal indictment was brought against members of the Mexican Mafia.
 The arrests were made for alleged acts of violence, drug dealing, and extortion against smaller Latino street gangs.
 According to the federal indictment, Mexican Mafia members exert their influence in both federal and state prison systems through either violence or the threat of violence.
 Members and associates of the gang remain fiercely loyal to the criminal organization both in and outside of prison, particularly in Southern California cities such as Los Angeles and San Diego.
 The gang asserts its influence over Chicano gangs throughout Southern California by threatening violence against their members should they ever become incarcerated.
 Gangs and drug dealers who refuse to pay a protection "tax" to the Mexican Mafia are often murdered or threatened with murder.
 High-ranking members of the Mexican Mafia who are locked in private cells for 23 hours of each day are still able to communicate with their associates, through methods which range from tapping in code on prison plumbing pipes to smuggled letters.
 The primary goal of the Mexican Mafia is to control all drug trafficking in all areas that they have been established.